Chart Color Schemes

 Cultural Diversity

-Peregian Springs had a higher than average cultural diversity, with 8.2% speaking a language other than English at home and 27.1% born overseas.
+Peregian Springs' population showed higher than average cultural diversity, with 8.2% speaking a language other than English at home and 27.1% born overseas.
 Christianity was the predominant religion, at 43.3%.
-Judaism was notably overrepresented, comprising 0.3%, compared to 0.3% regionally.
+Judaism's representation in Peregian Springs was notably higher at 0.3%, compared to 0.3% regionally.

 Frequently Asked Questions - Diversity